How Much Does it Cost to Wash a Load of Clothes in the UK?

 How Much Does it Cost to Wash a Load of Clothes in the UK?
 (2024)

-The washing machine is an indispensable appliance that most of use several times a week, but how much does it cost, and how can you save money when washing clothes?
+Most of us use the washing machine several times a week, but how much does it cost, and how can you save money when washing clothes?

 We looked at 20 of the most popular washing machines in the UK to calculate the average amount of electricity and water used per cycle.
 You can find the data in the table below.

-We then worked out the average running costs based on current electricity and water prices for 2024.
+We then worked out the average running costs based on current electricity and water prices for October to December 2024.

 Read on to find out how much your washing machine costs to run!